 Welcome

-Striving for correct Basenji type coupled with soundness and optimum health, I aim to produce fit, healthy dogs that over the years have graced the show rings of the UK, Europe, Southern Ireland, Canada and the USA; have raced and coursed, visited hospitals and homes for the elderly as "PAT" dogs, and lived happily as family pets.
+Striving for correct Basenji type coupled with soundness and optimum health, I aim to produce fit, healthy dogs that over the years have graced the show rings of the UK, Europe, Ireland, Canada and the USA; have raced and coursed, visited hospitals and homes for the elderly as "PAT" dogs, and lived happily as family pets.

 Health and temperament are as important as beauty, and all breeding stock undergoes relevant health testing.
 Even when living in the UK, hip x-rays were first scored under the KC/BVA scheme and then sent to OFA for evaluation and inclusion in their online public database.
-For Bushwacker OFA results, please see here.

 About me